jswill88/mc-exercise/README.md

 Lab15a

-This is what bob and carol did on carol's computer
+This is what bob and carol did on carol's computer on branch1